achenchi7/Azubi-Cloud-computing--9M/Bash scripting.md

 while true; do
 	echo "Select an option [1-9]"
 	echo "-----------------------"
-	echo "1.Create a new directory"
+	echo "1.
+Create a new directory"
-	echo "2.Delete an existing directory"
+	echo "2.
+Delete an existing directory"
-	echo "3.List the contents of a directory" echo "4.Change into a directory"
+	echo "3.
+List the contents of a directory" echo "4.
+Change into a directory"
-	echo "5.Create a new file"
+	echo "5.
+Create a new file"
-	echo "6.Write to an existing file"
-	echo "7.Read from an existing file"
-	echo "8.Delete an existing file"
+	echo "6.
+Write to an existing file" echo "7.
+Read from an existing file" echo "8.
+Delete an existing file"
-	echo "9.Exit the script."
+	echo "9.
+Exit the script."

 	read choice